Keyboard shortcuts

 • transparent_allow_beyond_recovery_window = false: the call fails -4 with an actionable message naming the knobs (fail-closed; funds can never land on an unrecoverable address).

-Independently, transparent_gap_warn_threshold (default 5) makes getnewaddress warn as the last few in-window slots are consumed, and a one-time startup audit re-warns if a wallet is already near or over the window, giving lead time to widen transparent_gap_limit / transparent_initial_scan (or get a lower index funded) before addresses land outside it.
+Independently, transparent_gap_warn_threshold (default 5) makes getnewaddress warn as the last few in-window slots are consumed, and a one-time startup audit re-warns if a wallet is already near or over the window, giving lead time before addresses land outside it.
+The lead time is best spent raising transparent_initial_scan (or getting a lower index funded), not inflating transparent_gap_limit, for the per-receive derivation reason above.

 Not implemented

 • Auto-shielding.
-Received transparent UTXOs are not automatically shielded into Orchard, and a transparent receive cannot fund a shielded send.
-Transparent funds can be spent transparently (under AllowFullyTransparent) or left in place.
+Ordinary (non-coinbase) transparent UTXOs are not automatically shielded into Orchard, and such a receive cannot fund a shielded send.
+Those funds can be spent transparently (under AllowFullyTransparent) or left in place.
+Coinbase is the exception, and it is explicit rather than automatic: z_shieldcoinbase (above).

 • Mixed inputs.
 Transparent UTXOs and shielded notes cannot fund a single send together.

-• Address-index reconciliation.
+• Automatic address-index reconciliation.
 No periodic cross-check of exposed addresses against Zebra's transparent address index to backfill receives the forward-only scan missed.
+Since 0.6.0 the primitives to do it yourself exist - derive or look up an address by index, and ask which index an address is (above) - but nothing runs that loop for you.

 See Known limitations for the details and planned direction of each.